FgForrest/evitaDB/documentation/user/en/query/requirements/fetching.md

 </LS>
 <LS to="g">

-To fetch price information for an entity, there are several different fields available within an entity: `priceForSale`, `price` and `prices`.
+To fetch price information for an entity, there are several different fields available within an entity: `priceForSale`, `allPricesForSale`, `multiplePricesForSaleAvailable`, `price` and `prices`.
-Each has a different purpose and returns different prices.
+Each has a different purpose and returns different information.

 The price object returns various data that can be formatted by the server for you to display to the user.
 Specifically, the actual price numbers within the price object can be retrieved formatted according to the specified locale and can even